-The Northern Highland American Legion State Forest is 232,000 acres of unspoiled beauty in Vilas, Iron and Oneida counties.
+The Northern Highland-American Legion State Forest is 232,000 acres of unspoiled beauty in Vilas, Iron and Oneida counties in northern Wisconsin.
 Not far from Boulder Junction, is a short, easy hike known as the North Trout Nature Trail.
 Just a mile long, it winds around the shores of Trout Lake and is a gorgeous place to spot wildflowers like the moccasin flower (also known as the pink lady’s slipper), the delicate trailing arbutus, and fragrant wild lily-of-the-valley.

-Within the Northern Highland is the Lake Laura Hardwoods State Natural Area, just a couple miles from Star Lake.
+Within the Northern Highland-American Legion State Forest is the Lake Laura Hardwoods State Natural Area, just a couple miles from Star Lake.
 Here you’ll find trees up to 250 years old along with the musky-smelling wood anemone, the aptly-named American starflower and delicate sessile-leaved bellwort.

 The 1.5-million acre Chequamegon-Nicolet National Forest is another great spot for spring wildflowers.
 Here you’ll discover cut-leaved toothwort, blue cohosh, wild ginger, blue-bead lilies and the always stunning trillium.